YanivGabay/HelbozChatBot/README.md

-# HelbozChatBot
+# HelbozChatBot Development Note

-First try using c# .net webapi and twilio api to create a basic whatsapp chatbot.

-you need to register a businses phone number linked in meta dev suite, and registered through twilio, but we can
-use:
-ngrok and twilio text sandbox to test it.

-small note to myself:

-had a big problem, with exposing the api key throguh appsettings.json through multiply commits the problem is , even if you ignore it after, there is still a git history, which the api key is exposes. the BEST solution, was to use git-filter-branch, in the following way: git filter-branch --force --index-filter "git rm --cached --ignore-unmatch appsettings.json" --prune-empty --tag-name-filter cat -- --all basiclly, it went over all the commits which include appsettings.json, and delete them from there and also rewritten the commit (without the appsettings)
+### Overview
+This project involved creating a basic WhatsApp chatbot using C# .NET WebAPI and the Twilio API.
+To facilitate testing before deploying with an actual business phone number linked through Meta Dev Suite and registered with Twilio, I used `ngrok` in conjunction with Twilio's text sandbox.

+### Key Implementation Steps
+- **Twilio and Meta Integration**: You must register a business phone number with Meta and link this number within Twilio.
+- **Local Testing**: Utilize `ngrok` to expose a local server over the internet, making it accessible to Twilio for webhook interactions during the development phase.

+### Security Concern: Exposing API Key in Commit History
+During development, I encountered a significant security issue where the `appsettings.json` file was mistakenly committed to Git, exposing sensitive API keys in the commit history.
+Here’s how I resolved this issue:

+### Resolution Steps
+1. **Problem Identification**: Realizing that the API keys were exposed in multiple commits, not just the current branch state.
+2. **Solution Implementation**:
+   - I used `git filter-branch`, a powerful tool for rewriting commit histories, to remove traces of `appsettings.json` from all commits.
+   - **Command Used**:
+     ```bash
+     git filter-branch --force --index-filter "git rm --cached --ignore-unmatch appsettings.json" --prune-empty --tag-name-filter cat -- --all
+     ```
+   - This command specifically targets all branches and tags, removing `appsettings.json` and ensuring it does not appear in any part of the project's commit history.
+3. **Post-Cleanup**: After cleaning the commit history, ensure `appsettings.json` is properly listed in `.gitignore` to prevent future exposures.

+### Conclusion
+This experience underscores the importance of vigilance with sensitive data in version control systems.
+Always verify that configuration files containing sensitive information like API keys are excluded from commits.
+If a mistake occurs, immediate action using tools like `git filter-branch` can help mitigate potential security risks.